harendrachilwal/pahadi-traveller/README.md

-# Pahadi Drive — पहाड़ी ड्राइव
+# Pahadi SaFar — पहाड़ी सफ़र

 A single-page mood piece: dusk in the Uttarakhand hills, with Garhwali and Kumaoni music playing.
 No signup, no menus, no scrolling.
 One screen.